- Click the Show Directions button and read this entire page and understand each step before using your RocketBoard.

 - After each action, the board powers off.
 You must turn on and reconnect for all actions except collecting data.

-- The prelaunch record time sets how many seconds of data are captured before the launch trigger acceleration is detected.
-Note: See the Going Further section below for guidance on adjusting these settings.
+- The prelaunch recording time determines how many seconds of data are captured before the launch acceleration trigger is detected.

 -